isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-js3.md

 ---
-title: Track core playback using JavaScript 2.x
+title: Track core playback on JavaScript v3.x
-description: This topic describes how to implement core tracking using the Media SDK in a browser using JavaScript 2.x apps.
+description: This topic describes how to implement core tracking using the Media SDK in a browser using JavaScript 3.x apps.
-uuid: 3d6e0ab1-899a-43c3-b632-8276e84345ab

 ---

-# Track core playback using JavaScript 2.x{#track-core-playback-on-javascript}
+# Track core playback using JavaScript 3.x{#track-core-playback-on-javascript}

 >[!IMPORTANT]
->This documentation covers tracking in version 2.x of the SDK.
-If you are implementing a 1.x version of the SDK, you can download 1.x Developers Guides here: [Download SDKs](/help/sdk-implement/download-sdks.md)
+>This documentation covers tracking in version 3.x of the SDK.
+If you are implementing any previous versions of the SDK, you can download the Developers Guides here: [Download SDKs](/help/sdk-implement/download-sdks.md)

 1. **Initial tracking setup**